HoroTW/GPU-Screen-Recorder/README.md

 * Clean up the code!
 * Fix segfault in debug mode (happens because audio codec becomes NULL?)
 * Dynamically change bitrate/resolution to match desired fps.
 This would be helpful when streaming for example, where the encode output speed also depends on upload speed to the streaming service.
-* Show cursor when recording a single window.
-Currently the cursor can only be recorded when recording the monitor/screen (nvfbc).
+* Show cursor when recording.
+Currently the cursor is not visible when recording a window and it's disabled when recording screen-direct to allow direct nvfbc capture for fullscreen windows, which allows for better performance and variable refresh rate monitors to work.
+* Implement opengl injection to capture texture.
+This fixes composition issues and (VRR) without having to use NvFBC direct capture.
+* Always use direct capture with NvFBC once the capture issue in mpv fullscreen has been resolved.